RBVI/clusterMaker2/README.md

 - Move the getAlgorithms from the SimpleClusterContext?
 SimpleCluster or corresponding TaskFactory's responsibility?
 - Change GetNetworkClusterTask.getResults to return Map<String, List<CyNode>> and convert the string part of the method to a separate function (maybe getResultString())

+# 2016 TODO's:
+- Program a new results pane to just show the cluster ID and the rank it has gotten through SimpleCluster